What Is Enzalutamide (Xtandi®)?

 - Confusion, falls, or dizziness

-Additionally, there is an increased risk of falling or injuries from falls while taking Xtandi.
-If you notice signs of a potential infection, or fall and injure yourself, contact your provider immediately.
+In addition, there is an increased risk of falling or injuries from falls while taking enzalutamide.
+If you notice signs of a potential infection, or fall and injure yourself, contact your provider immediately.1

-Before staring Xtandi talk to your provider if you:
+Before starting enzalutamide talk to your provider if you:1

 - Have a history of brain injuries, brain tumors, stroke, or seizures